blake-regalia/graphy.js/README.md

   // traverse a link to a set of objects, then filter by type and language banana.at('rdfs:label').literals('@en').values();  // ['Banana']

-  // or use a semantic access path to trivialize it banana.at.rdfs.label(); // 'Banana'
+  // or use a semantic access path to trivialize things banana.is.dbp.group.of.nodes; // 'Banana'

   // or use direct URIs for max performance banana.links['http://www.w3.org/2000/01/rdf-schema#label'][0].value; // 'Banana'